 - achieving appropriate student learning outcomes and student success rates;

 - meeting a threshold score on the SEI as established by the department or college;

 - activities relating to assisting students in meeting their academic goals;

 - maintaining throughout the semester appropriate office hours at different times of the day on different days of the week in order to be accessible to students;

 - course syllabi that include required elements according to University policy and college/department guidelines;

 - use of technology to enhance course delivery where appropriate;

-- posting syllabus on Moodle or other electronic sites as required; and
+- posting syllabi on Moodle or other electronic sites as required; and/or

 - other duties as assigned.